What You Need to Know about Hyperinflation

 Precious metals, such as silver and gold, are valuable during times of hyperinflation.
 The value of gold never really changes, even though cash does.
 For example, it takes more cash today to buy the same amount of gold.
 However, that same amount of gold is even more valuable today.
 A $20 gold coin from 1920 (which was nearly one ounce of gold) is still the same amount of gold.
 Its essence has not changed.
 Today, one ounce of gold is approaching its all-time record of $2,000.”

-Think back to this past spring when panic shoppers emptied grocery shelves of toilet paper and Clorox wipes.
+Think back to the spring of 2020 when panic shoppers emptied grocery shelves of toilet paper and Clorox wipes.
 During times of hyperinflation, expect the same types of commodities to be hard to come by.
 Household staples, such as toilet paper and cleaning supplies, as well as food and water, are items that you should stock up on now rather than later.

 My Patriot Supply’s Emergency Food Storage with a 25-year shelf life would hedge against disaster and be a great investment.
 If our country faces food shortages, you can rest easy knowing you are prepared.
 Likewise, if food costs rise to an alarming and unaffordable degree, you won’t have to panic.